They say…

 The beer pours a cloudy burgundy colour with a thick yellowish-fawn head.
 A prominent and very complex aroma has notes of pine, figs, tobacco ash and malt loaf with a delicate fruity waft.

 The palate is sweet but well balanced by delicate dryness, with dark candied citrus peel, apricot fruit and piny, herbal edges.
-A slowly drying citric finish turns quite chalky and mineral-tinged with fresh nuts, and hops forming a nugget amidst smooth, syrupy mouth-coating malt.
+A slowly drying citric finish turns quite chalky and mineral-tinged with fresh nuts, and hops forming a bitter nugget amidst smooth, syrupy mouth-coating malt.

 This isn’t a weird beer – in many ways it’s a very straightforward and traditional interpretation of the style, though brilliantly accomplished to produce an immensely complex and exquisite glassful.